obonaventure/cnp3/book/application/http.rst

  3. A standardised protocol that allows to efficiently retrieve documents stored on a server

-.. sidebar:: Open standards and open implementations
+.. note:: Open standards and open implementations

  Open standards have and are still playing a key role in the success of the `world wide web` as we know it today.
 Without open standards, the world wide web would have never reached its current size.
 In addition to open standards, another important factor for the success of the web was the availability of open and efficient implementations of these standards.
 When CERN started to work on the `web`, their objective was to build a running system that could be used by physicists.
 They developed open-source implementations of the `first web servers <http://www.w3.org/Daemon/>`_ and `web clients <http://www.w3.org/Library/Activity.html>`_.
 These open-source implementations were powerful and could be used as is by institutions willing to share information on the web.
 They were also extended by other developers who contributed to new features.
 For example, NCSA_ added support for images in their `Mosaic browser <http://en.wikipedia.org/wiki/Mosaic_(web_browser)>`_ that was eventually used to create `Netscape Communications <http://en.wikipedia.org/wiki/Netscape>`_.